callstack/react-native-slider/README.md

 If using iOS, install cocoapods: `npx pod-install`

-On Windows, [`manually link the module`](#Manual-linking-of-the-module-on-Windows) to your app (autolinking will be released in RNW 63).
+On Windows, autolinking is available from version 0.63.
+On 0.62 you need to [`manually link the module`](#Manual-linking-of-the-module-on-Windows) to your app.
-You can see the example app's code for an example of how to do it.
+You can see the example app's code for how to do it.

 ## React Native Compatibility